What is Food Science?

 Most students who graduate from our program work in the food and beverage industry in the areas of food regulations, quality assurance, product development, product procurement, research, sales, sensory evaluation, and technical services.
 Some choose related areas such as food communications, advertising, consumer education and protection, and culinary research.
 Our undergraduate program can also prepare students to pursue graduate studies, medical school, veterinary school, or law school.

-The average starting salary for students who earned a bachelor's degree from our program is $48,314.
+The average starting salary for students who earn a bachelor's degree from our program is $45,433.
 Geographic location of jobs does make a difference in salary offers.

 Students can seek employment by using the resources within the Department of Food Science, the College of Agriculture, and/or the University.
 Food Science continues to have 100% job placement for our graduates who are actively seeking employment.
 Purdue University was named among the top university career centers in the nation in College Magazine's #3 College for Career Services.